BRAINTREE HISTORICAL SOCIETY

 AND RESOURCE CENTER?

-Claudia Shutter and Claudette Newhall, both retired master’s level librarians, volunteered in late 2016 to lead the efforts to return the Society’s historical library and genealogical resource center to the first floor of the Barn addition where it was originally intended to be.
+Claudia Shutter and Claudette Newhall, both retired master’s level librarians, have volunteered to lead the efforts to return the Society’s historical library and genealogical resource center to the first floor of the Barn addition where it was originally intended to be.
 Many of you will remember the October 2018 Grand Reopening of the Gilbert L Bean Barn and Mary Bean Cunningham Historical Resource Center.
 Without the efforts of Claudia and Claudette and a team of volunteers supporting them, this would not have been possible.

 With the addition of one new map/large document file cabinet to add to the three already onsite, Mary Frazier, Ruth Powell, and our librarians have been involved in an ongoing process of reviewing the Society’s large historical maps and documents.
 Efforts have focused on sorting what is and is not in adequate condition to retain for our collection, while at the same time unrolling, encapsulating, sorting and filing these valuable items.
 The large collection of rolled maps and documents awaiting flattening have been organized and stored in climate-controlled locations on the ground level and lower level of the archives.
 With our flat storage capacity expanded by 33%, the map cabinets have been reorganized into new categories while the development of an inventory list continues to move forward.
 An assessor’s map on the wall on in the library guides researchers to old Town assessor’s records listing the history of properties in Braintree.